|

 KING AZ:

 I’m so mad!
 I’m furious!
-What will the guys think?
-I’ll be
+Who does she think she is?
+What will

-do to Queen Glenda-Vashti for not obeying my command? |
+obeying my command? |

 |